tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md

 ## PyDotPlus

 The `pydotplus` package is used to create a visual representation of decision trees.
-If you have any issues installing this library in Windows, please read the [Troubleshooting section bellow](#Troubleshooting).
+If you have any issues installing this library in Windows, please read the [Troubleshooting section below](#Troubleshooting).

 ### Installation Process

 Open the terminal (Git Bash in Windows), and execute the following commands to install `pydotplus` and the additional libraries required.
-It's important to install these libraries in the order they are listed bellow.
+It's important to install these libraries in the order they are listed below.

 ```shell
 conda install python-graphviz